Automattic/wp-calypso/docs/testing/unit-tests.md

 Though you'll still see Chai assertions and Sinon spies/mocks throughout the code base, for all new tests we use the Jest API for [globals](https://facebook.github.io/jest/docs/en/api.html) (`describe`, `test`, `beforeEach` and so on) [assertions](http://facebook.github.io/jest/docs/en/expect.html), [mocks](http://facebook.github.io/jest/docs/en/mock-functions.html), [spies](http://facebook.github.io/jest/docs/en/jest-object.html#jestspyonobject-methodname) and [mock functions](https://facebook.github.io/jest/docs/en/mock-function-api.html).

 ## Folder structure
 Keep your tests in a `test` folder in your working directory.
-The test file should have the same name as the test subject file, and use the extension `.js`.
+The test file should have the same name as the test subject file.

 ```
 +-- test